-I had returned to Texas in the autumn and while here I had decided to look up Biester.
+I had returned to Texas in the autumn and while here I had decided to look up Mary Biester (a Dallas attorney).
 I knew where her father (whom I had met and befriended once before) lived, and thinking Biester might be there, I decided to stop at his house in the country.

 He responded, "Yea, she'll be back from school in just a little bit."

 He implied that she did and he added, "She lives here with her husband."